Drosera capillaris

 Drosera capillaris, also known as the pink sundew, is a species of carnivorous plant belonging to the family Droseraceae.
 It is native to the southern United States, the Greater Antilles, western and southern Mexico, Central America, and northern South America.
+It is critically endangered in some places and thrives in unique conditions like fires, as it allows new growth to flourish.
+The prey they capture gives them the majority of their nutrients and allows them to live in nutrient lacking environments.
+It's danger to being extinct is influenced by pollution.
+Human collection and hobbyists are also directly impacting the survival of this species and it is affecting surrounding species.

 Description

 Drosera capillaris is a perennial and herbaceous plant which forms mostly prostrate (but occasionally upright) rosettes.
 In more temperate regions, it grows as an annual.
 They can reach a diameter of 3 in at their largest.
 Individual leaf blades typically range from 0.5 in to 1 in in length.
 Their inflorescences can reach heights of 4 in to 14 in, forming a one sided raceme, with 1 to 6 pink, or rarely, white blooms.
 Flowers mature to an ovoid capsule, roughly 1/8 in long.
 They typically flower from May to August.